jawidan/jawidan/README.md

-- 👋 Hi, I’m @jawidan

-- 🌱 I’m an iOS developer
+- 👋 Hi, I’m @jawidan, an iOS developer with more than 2 years of experience.

 <!---
 jawidan/jawidan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.